Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson6.md

 `<script src="./umd/just-in-case.js"></script>`

 Notice the path to your library uses.
-It points to the umd folder at the file named in your config file.
+It points to the 'umd' folder at the file named in your config file.

 Write some test code in your test file.
 Load the text file in the browser.

 Examine the source code that was written.
 It is pretty obscure.
 Note that it is using one of the module patterns evolved from the IIFE.

 The source code has not been minified.
-You can minify using Terser.sj plugin for Rollup.
+You can minify using Terser.js plugin for Rollup.

 Import Terser.js plugin for RollUp.